HAND CRAFTED IN JAPAN WITH CALIFORNIA ORGANIC RICE

 Ninki brews to match modern tastes, with casual daiginjō, sparkling saké, and saké intended to be enjoyed in a wine glass.
 At the same time, they continue to use traditional wooden fermentation tanks for all their saké (apart from Uka and competition brews), and they stopped maturing saké in tanks in favor of bottle aging.
 All of this is done in pursuit of peak quality.
 They have maintained their ideals of brewing only ginjō saké, and only by hand, and want the world to know what exactly makes them so different.

 Some believe that as saké production has advanced and plant efficiency has improved, saké has become an industrial product that has lost its true value.
 No one has been able to automate culture, though.

 Ninki Shuzō does not make “futsūshu” table saké, only premium ginjō saké, and all of it is made by hand, without shortcuts.
 The rice is milled to 60% or below and brewed slowly at low temperatures in the traditional ginjō style.
 Just as you can taste the difference between cuisine made with care from natural ingredients, and food made by machine with artificial flavorings, one drink will show the difference.

+Light, temperature, and oxygen are the enemies of saké.
+Letting their saké age in bottles helps protect it from the air and prevents deterioration far better than tanks.
 The creation of great saké means cutting no corners, taking plenty of time, and not rushing to modernize the brewing process.
 They use wooden tools and traditional steamers and make their rice kōji by hand.
 Because saké brewing is an ancient cultural art, it makes no sense to modernize the tools.

 They employ their saké brewing techniques to making shōchū as well, distilling honkaku shōchū as only Ninki Shuzō can.